rasterio/rasterio/docs/installation.rst

 ----

 Binary wheels with the GDAL, GEOS, and PROJ4 libraries included are available for OS X versions 10.7+ starting with Rasterio version 0.17.
-To install, just run ``pip install rasterio``.
+To install, run ``pip install rasterio``.
 These binary wheels are preferred by newer versions of pip.
 If you don't want these wheels and want to install from a source distribution, run ``pip install rasterio --no-use-wheel`` instead.